bark-community/bark-spl-token/README.md

 - **Enhanced Security:** Utilizes advanced blockchain security measures to provide secure transactions and protect user assets.
 - **Governance and Utility:** Enables community governance and provides utility within the BARK Protocol and broader BARK ecosystems.

+## Solana SPL Token Program ID

+- **The SPL Token Program**: TokenkegQfeZyiNwAJbNbGKPFXCWuBvf9Ss623VQ5DA

 ## Getting Started

-To interact with the BARK token, you can use wallets or tools compatible with Solana and SPL tokens.
+To interact with the BARK token (BARK), you can use wallets or tools compatible with Solana and SPL tokens.
 Here are the basic steps to get started:

 1. **Install Required Software:**
    - Install [Solana Command Line Tools](https://docs.solana.com/cli/install-solana-cli-tools) for managing your Solana wallet and interacting with tokens.